ArixElo/B250M-Z270-macOS-EFI/README.md

 ## Usage guide:
 - Make macOS Installer by following this link: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/
-- After making it, simply download latest version of EFI, and unpack EFI folder, use https://github.com/corpnewt/GenSMBIOS to generate your SMBIOS configs for **iMac18,1** (iGPU and macOS Ventura or lower only) or **iMacPro1,1** (Dedicated GPU and macOS Sonoma or higher only)
+- After making it, simply download latest version of EFI, and unpack EFI folder, use https://github.com/corpnewt/GenSMBIOS to generate your SMBIOS configs for **iMac18,1** (iGPU and macOS Ventura or lower only) or **iMacPro1,1** (Dedicated GPU and macOS Sonoma or higher only) or **MacPro7,1** (Dedicated GPU and macOS Tahoe only.)
-- P.S for Gaming K3 motherboard, pick the **slave-v3** branch instead.
+- P.S for Gaming K3 motherboard, pick the **slave-v3** branch instead, for Tahoe, pick the **slave-v3-final** branch.
 - After that, simply drag your EFI folder to root of your macOS Installer USB drive.
 - Reboot to UEFI and set recommended settings that are under this.
 - Save and reboot to Boot Menu, pick your USB drive, and select macOS Installer/Name of your USB Drive (external),